dosyago/chai/README.md

 # [:sparkling_heart: DocumentSpark](https://github.com/dosyago/documentspark)

 ## Simple secure document viewing server.
-Used by Viewfinder&trade;
+Used by BrowserBox Pro;

 Converts a document to a picture of its pages.
 View a document from the internet without downloading or running it on your machine, and without needing a word processor, spreadsheet app, or PDF viewer installed.
 This provides content disarm and reconstruction, or CDR.
-Also known as [p2.](#), this code is deployed commercially by Dosyago in their [ViewFinder cloud browser product](https://github.com/crisdosyago/ViewFinder).
+Also known as [p2.](#), this code is deployed commercially by Dosyago in their [BrowserBox Pro cloud browser product](https://github.com/dosyago/BrowserBoxPro).

 # Description